- Undergraduate Program

 All honors students must complete a two-semester research project in their senior year, which receives 2 cu's (culminating in the research paper and the poster), in addition to the other Psych major requirements.
-This year-long project fillfils the research requirement for the Psychology major.
-Many honors students will complete more than two semesters of research; however, only two semesters of 399 can be counted towards the 15 cu requirement for a major in psychology with honors.
+This year-long project fillfils the research requirement for the Psychology major (1 cu is used for the research requirement and 1 cu may be used as an elective in the major).
+Many honors students will complete more than two semesters of research; however, only two semesters of 399 can be counted towards the major in psychology.
 Any remaining semesters of 399 can be counted as “free electives” in the general requirement for graduation.

 4. Does participation in the Honors Program increase my overall graduation requirement from 33 to 35 cu’s since honors students need 15 psych course instead of 13?

 No. The two additional cu’s (i.e., honors seminar and a second statistics course) are treated by the college as “free electives” (rather than a part of your major, per se) so the course requirement for graduation remains 33.